Handsome and Wealthy

 "Handsome and Wealthy" is a song by American hip hop group Migos.
 It was released as a single on September 23, 2014 by Quality Control Entertainment and 300 Entertainment.
 The song was included on their mixtape No Label 2 (2014) and was produced by Cheeze Beatz.

 Commercial performance

 The song peaked at number 79 on the US Billboard Hot 100 chart in November 2014.
+It charted for 8 weeks total.

 Music video

 The music video for "Handsome And Wealthy" was released on September 9, 2014.